Two Lovers (1928 film): Production

 The working title of the film was Leatherface, an alias used by Colman's character and the title of the novel the film was based upon.
-The film premiered as a silent film in New York City in March 1928, and was later rereleased in August 1928 with a synchronized music soundtrack.
+The film premiered as a silent film at the Embassy Theatre in New York City in March 1928.
+By the time that the film was ready for general release in August of 1928, the film had already been equipped with a synchronized musical soundtrack.